katiele1/cs-375-project/README.md

 Weather affecting catching rates, like rain improving chances of catching fish.

-Ability to chose where to fish which changes what kind of fish can be caught.
+Ability to choose where to fish, which changes what kind of fish can be caught.

+Ability to view profile/inventory to see what fish you have

+Game randomly generates what fish is caught from a pool of fish based on conditions